lanl/hippynn/docs/source/examples/hyperopt.rst

 """"""""""""""""""""""""""""

 .. note::
-   Due to the complexity in handling the individual trial path with Ray, it is not possible to restart unfinished trials at this moment.
+   Due to the complexity of handling the individual trial path with Ray, it is not possible to restart unfinished trials at this moment.

-Restarting an experiment or adding additional trials to an experiment share the same workflow.
-The key is the json file saved from the experiment.
+Restarting an experiment or adding additional trials to an experiment shares the same workflow.
+The key is the JSON file saved from the experiment.
 To reload the experiment state:

 .. code-block:: python